 If you do want to go on an offbeat sightseeing tour, Vedic Walks offers an overnight Desert Camel Safari and Camping Experience near Pushkar.
 It includes a safari through villages and a unique spiritual walking tour of the town.

-It's also possible to go on a camel safari in the the alpine desert around Leh Ladakh, mainly in the Nubra Valley from Hundar to Diskit.
+In addition, it's possible to go on a camel safari in the the alpine desert around Leh Ladakh, mainly in the Nubra Valley from Hundar to Diskit.
 The camels on these trips are the double hump Bactrian variety.

 Reputable Camel Safari Companies